aadinoyiibrahim/aadinoyiibrahim/README.md

 # Hi there,

-I'm Abdul or @aadinoyiibrahim:

- - PhD in Computer Science from Max Planck Institute for Intelligent Systems and University of Tübingen, Germany, specializing in routing optimization and sustainability
+I'm Abdul, I hold a PhD in Computer Science from Max Planck Institute for Intelligent Systems and University of Tübingen, Germany.

- - Expertise in network flow optimization, data science/AI, and algorithm development.
-Proficient in Python and associated libraries, with skills in visualization, model deployment, and cloud computing

 ## Here are some highlighted projects: